-White phosphorus is manufactured industrially by heating phosphate rock in the presence of carbon and silica in a furnace, which produces phosphorus as a vapour which is then collected under water.
-Red phosphorus, made by gently heating white phosphorus to about 250°C in the absence of air, does not glow, is stable and is not poisonous.
+White phosphorus is manufactured industrially by heating phosphate rock in the presence of carbon and silica in a furnace.
+This produces phosphorus as a vapour, which is then collected under water.
+Red phosphorus is made by gently heating white phosphorus to about 250°C in the absence of air.

 Molar heat capacity

 |23.824||Young's modulus (GPa)||Unknown|

 |Shear modulus (GPa)||Unknown||Bulk modulus (GPa)||10.9 (red); 4.9 (white)|

 Phosphorus was first made by Hennig Brandt at Hamburg in 1669 when he evaporated urine and heated the residue until it was red hot, whereupon phosphorus vapour distilled which he collected by condensing it in water.
 Brandt kept his discovery secret, thinking he had discovered the Philosopher’s Stone that could turn base metals into gold.
 When he ran out of money, he sold phosphorus to Daniel Kraft who exhibited it around Europe including London where Robert Boyle was fascinated by it.
 He discovered how it was produced and investigated it systematically.
 (His assistant Ambrose Godfrey set up his own business making and selling phosphorus and became rich.)

 When it was realised that bone was calcium phosphate, and could be used to make phosphorus, and it became more widely available.
 Demand from match manufacturers in the 1800s ensured a ready market.

 Chemistry in its Element - Phosphorus